The Effects of Drinking Alcohol in the Sky

 Around the same time United launched Polaris, one Southwest flight had something to celebrate.
 The passengers drank the entire aircraft dry of the alcohol onboard.
 Travelers were headed to a football game in Kansas City on a three hour flight when the pilot congratulated everyone onboard over the intercom speaker.

-While it seems more and more travelers are opting for a sip or two inflight, there are some side affects travelers should note.
+While it seems more and more travelers are opting for a sip or two inflight, there are some side effects travelers should note.
 The cabin of an airplane has a much lower barometric pressure rate than most places on the earth, similar to high altitudes such as the mountains around 1.1 to 1.4 miles up.
 This decrease in pressure reduces our body’s ability to absorb oxygen and can create light-headedness.
 We feel this similar experience when going up an elevator too fast, a speeding car, or roller coaster.
 The actual feeling is called hypoxia and can happen more frequently on a flight when alcohol is being consumed.

 In addition to this hypoxia feeling when drinking at the high altitude, you will start to notice the feeling of alcohol sooner than you would on the ground.
 When drinking the same amount you would on the ground, you can potentially seem more drunk when drinking the same amount in the air due to the lower level of oxygen in your blood.
 Another key factor is the cabin’s dry air that’s circulating throughout the vents making you more dehydrated.
 You can read more about alcohol and it’s affects, specifically for pilots from the Federal Aviation Administration’s pilot handbook.